Actionable Book Summary: Principles: Life and Work by Ray Dalio

 The best way to solve big problems and increase your odds of success is to understand what is true and what is real.
 To be hyperrealist, as the author states in the book.

 The people who really make a change in the world are those who understand what’s possible and figure out how to make that happen.
-Yes, they have dreams and phantasies but everything they do is something that can actually happen.
+Yes, they have dreams and fantasies but everything they do is something that can actually happen.

 True success is only achieved by people who deeply understand reality and know how to use it to get what they want from life.
 The opposite is only going to cost you time and money without any real results.
 Yes, there are quotes like, “if your dreams don’t scare you they aren’t big enough.”
-But these things should be taken so seriously.
+But these things shouldn’t be taken so seriously.

 If your goals are not well-grounded and if you don’t take into account the physical laws you’re only wasting your time.
-An essential foundation of producing good outcomes is an accurate understanding of reality.
+An essential foundation for producing good outcomes is an accurate understanding of reality.
 To be a hyperrealist.

 Lesson #2: The Desire To Evolve And To Get Better Is Humanity’s Driving Force.